Anitta (album)

 Anitta is the debut studio album by Brazilian recording artist Anitta, released on July 3, 2013, by Warner Music Brasil.
 It was preceded by the single "Show das Poderosas," which was the biggest hit song in Brazil in 2013.
 The album sold over 40,000 copies in the first 10 days after its release.
-The album had four singles and earned Anitta a Prêmio Extra, two wins at the Brazilian Music Multishow Award in 2013 and a Latin Grammy Award nomination.
-To promote the album, she performed on the Rede Globo programs Esquenta!, Caldeirão do Huck, Encontro com Fátima Bernardes, Altas Horas, and Mais Você.
+The album had four singles and earned Anitta a Prêmio Extra, with two wins at the Brazilian Music Multishow Award in 2013, and a Latin Grammy Award nomination.
+To promote the album, she performed on the Rede Globo TV shows Esquenta!, Caldeirão do Huck, Encontro com Fátima Bernardes, Altas Horas, and Mais Você.

 On April 6, 2013, Anitta performed on RecordTV's program Legendários, and continued to make promotional television appearances throughout the spring.
 "Tá na Mira" was released as the third promotional single on April 23, 2013.
 The previous single, "Show das Poderosas," was released shortly before "Tá na Mira."
 In the same month, the music video reached 1 million views in one week on YouTube.
 On June 21, 2013, Anitta reported on her Facebook page that the album was available for pre-sale at her online store, and its cover was revealed on July 2, 2013.

 Production and recording

-After having caught the attention of DJ Renato Azevedo (known as Batutinha) by recording a cover of Priscila Nocetti's song "Soltinha" and posting it on her YouTube channel, Anitta was invited by Azevedo to audition.
+After having caught the attention of DJ Renato Azevedo (known as Batutinha) by recording a cover of Priscila Nocetti's song "Soltinha" and posting it on her YouTube channel.
+Anitta was later invited by Azevedo to audition.

-In February 2013, Anitta signed with Warner Music and released "Meiga e Abusada", initially, projected for a September 2013 release.
+In February 2013, Anitta signed with Warner Music and released "Meiga e Abusada", initially projected for a September 2013 release.

 In February 2013, Anitta began composition work with the production team in the studio.
 According to Wagner Vianna, artistic director of Warner, "the guys went without sleep some nights.
 Anitta gave a lot of opinions, but it was not complicated."
 During this period, Anitta alone wrote "Show das Poderosas" and "Tá na Mira," and the record company decided to release the former as the album's second single.
 Due to the success of the song, the release of the album was pushed up to June 20, 2013.
-On the cover, Anitta appears on a brown background, arms open and her name written with pink glitter in the image.
+On the cover, Anitta appears on a brown background, arms open, with her name written with pink glitter.